TrackAddix Event Questions

 Q) Can I ride my bike to the track to do a track day?

 A) Technically, yes you can.
 Your bike will need to be prepped for the track per our Tech Requirements before you go out on the track, so you'll need to bring tape and tools along to accomplish this.
-The reality though, is it's really a terrible idea to ride your bike to a track day for lots of reason.
+The reality though, is that it's not ideal to ride your bike to a track day for lots of reason.
 What if your bike breaks, how will you get home?
 What if you are worn out and tired at the end of the day and then have to ride your bike home, is that safe?
 We'd suggest finding a way to haul your bike to the track if at all possible.
 Load it in the back of a truck, even if you don't have your own ramps to bring along there are plenty of ramps at the track that anyone will be happy to loan you to unload.
-Go to U-Haul and rent a motorcycle trailer, this can be pulled behind virtually any vehicle with a hitch on it.
+Go to U-Haul and rent a motorcycle trailer, this can be pulled behind virtually any vehicle with a hitch on it and it's very inexpensive.
 Find a friend with a trailer who's going with room to haul your bike.
 If you don't have a friend going, get on the TrackAddix Riders Facebook group and post up a request for someone else in your area who is going to haul your bike along, just offer to chip in for gas!

 Q) The TrackAddix GP races look like a lot of fun, can I sign up to race?

 A) Sure, just realize that you are signing up for a RACE and not just another track day session.
 That means that much closer passing is a possibility, and a much higher mental load on YOU to maintain your composure and focus on the task at hand.
 Completing an 8-Lap race is WAY different from riding 8 laps in a track day session.
 You need to be an experienced rider to race, if you just completed the New Rider's School, you're not ready to race yet.
 Reality is if you're not riding in the A-Group, you're not ready to race.
-And if you're riding in the A-Group, if you can't run consistent lap times within 15 seconds per lap of the riders winning our races, you're not ready to race.
+And if you're riding in the A-Group, if you can't run consistent lap times within 15 seconds per lap of the riders winning our races, you're probably not ready to race.
 We DO want all of our racers to focus on having FUN as the primary goal, but it's still a RACE and not just another track day session.
 If you're not quite there yet and have a desire to get there, we're happy to help you with riding instruction and tips, all you need to do is ask!